coatyio/coaty-js/docs/man/developer-guide.md

 with appropriate property values and passes it to this method before advertising it.
 You can overwrite this method to additionally set certain properties (such as `Log.hostname` or `Log.logLabels`).
-For example, a Node.js agent could add the hostname to the `Log` object like this:
+For example, a Node.js agent could add the hostname and other host characteristics to the `Log` object like this:

 ```ts
 import { hostname } from "os";